grayTurtle01/cs50_Demos/README.md

 ## Description

-Some exercises from the course was implemented in this app.
+Some examples, labs and problems sets from the course was implemented in this app.
+The implementations were made it in html javascript and python.

 Also there is a  Week planificator project inside.